Payday Lead Distribution

 Payday Lead Example

 Let’s say Buyer X, Buyer Y and Buyer Z each have a $100 filter set.
-With standard waterfall distribution, your system would locate these three highest priced filter sets and alternate which buyer is attempted first for every lead that enters your system.
-However, when sorting filter sets by EPL, the calculation of (total dollar amount paid / total attempts) allows your system to reorder these filter sets to maximize your profitability.
-Let’s assume the EPL heirarchy for these three $100 filter sets is Buyer X ($75 EPL) > Buyer Y ($50 EPL) > Buyer Z ($10 EPL).
-Buyer X has the most profitable $100 filter set and, thus, should always be attempted first, as long as its filter set’s EPL remains the highest.
-Because the profitability of a lead declines with each attempt, sorting filter sets by EPL instead of utilizing round robin distribution or manual prioritization will help you maximize the profitability of each lead.
+With standard waterfall distribution, your system would alternate which buyer is attempted first.
+However, when sorting by EPL (total dollar amount paid / total attempts), your system reorders these filter sets to maximize profitability.
+If the EPL hierarchy is Buyer X ($75) > Buyer Y ($50) > Buyer Z ($10), Buyer X should always be attempted first as long as its EPL remains the highest.
+Sorting by EPL instead of round robin or manual prioritization maximizes the profitability of each lead.

-Let’s also consider all leads that attempted to the $100 filter sets and were rejected and moved down the waterfall.
-Let’s say that Buyers X, Y and Z each also have a second pricing tier, but this time they don’t each share the same filter set price.
-Buyer X’s second tier will purchase leads for $75, Buyer Y’s will purchase leads for $70 and Buyer Z’s will purchase leads for $50.
-With standard waterfall distribution, Buyer X’s $75 filter set would get the first attempt, followed by Buyer Y’s $70 filter set then Buyer Z’s $50 filter set.
-However, with EPL distribution, each filter set’s purchase vs attempt history is referenced and used to calculate this attempt order.
-Let’s say Buyer X’s $75 filter set has an EPL of $25, Buyer Y’s $70 filter set has an EPL of $30 and Buyer Z’s $50 filter set has an EPL of $45.
-In this case, the EPL hierarchy is Buyer Z ($45 EPL) > Buyer Y ($30 EPL) > Buyer X ($25 EPL).
-Although it may sound counter-intuitive, Buyer Z’s $50 filter set is actually more profitable than Buyer X’s $75 filter set and, because of that, will be attempted first.
+Consider leads that were rejected at the $100 tier and moved down the waterfall.
+Buyer X’s second tier is $75, Buyer Y’s is $70, and Buyer Z’s is $50.
+Standard waterfall would attempt them in that price order.
+But with EPL distribution, if Buyer X’s $75 filter set has an EPL of $25, Buyer Y’s $70 has an EPL of $30, and Buyer Z’s $50 has an EPL of $45, the EPL hierarchy is Buyer Z ($45) > Buyer Y ($30) > Buyer X ($25).
+Although it may sound counter-intuitive, Buyer Z’s $50 filter set is actually more profitable and will be attempted first.

 With the boberdoo lead distribution system, you have several lead distribution logic options.
 These options are available to every client and can even be customized to meet your specific needs.
 Visit our lead distribution logic page for more information on each of these options.